Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 Combined with our completeness result (\thmref{thm:complete}), this theorem implies that, if a command $C$ satisfies a hyperproperty $\phyperpropertyfont{H}$ then there exists a proof of it in \logic{}.
-More surprisingly, our logic also allows us to \emph{disprove} any hyperproperty: If $C$ does \emph{not} satisfy $\phyperpropertyfont{H}$ then $C$ satisfies the \emph{complement} of $\phyperpropertyfont{H}$, which is also a hyperproperty, and thus can also be proved.
+More surprisingly, our logic also allows us to \emph{disprove} any hyperproperty: If $C$ does \emph{not} satisfy $\phyperpropertyfont{H}$ then $C$ satisfies the \emph{complement} of $\phyperpropertyfont{H}$, which is also a hyperproperty, and thus can also be \proven{}.
 Consequently, \logic{} can prove or disprove any \emph{program hyperproperty} as defined in \defref{def:hyperproperties}.

-Since hyper-triples can exactly express hyperproperties (\thmref{thm:expressing_hyperprop} and footnote~\ref{ftn:hyper-triple}), the ability to disprove any hyperproperty implies that \logic{} can also disprove any \emph{hyper-triple}.
+Since hyper-triples express hyperproperties (\thmref{thm:expressing_hyperprop} and \thmref{thm:expressing-hyper-triples}), the ability to disprove any hyperproperty implies that \logic{} can also disprove any \emph{hyper-triple}.
 More precisely, one can \emph{always} use \logic{} to prove that some hyper-triple $\simpleHoare{P}{C}{Q}$ is \emph{invalid}, by proving the validity of another hyper-triple $\simpleHoare{P'}{C}{\lnot Q}$, where $P'$ is a satisfiable \hyperassertion{} that entails $P$.
 Conversely, the validity of such a hyper-triple $\simpleHoare{P'}{C}{\lnot Q}$ implies that all hyper-triples $\simpleHoare{P}{C}{Q}$ (with $P$ weaker than $P'$) are \emph{invalid}.
 The following theorem precisely expresses this observation:

 \begin{theorem} \textbf{Disproving hyper-triples.} Given $P$, $C$, and $Q$, the following two propositions are equivalent: \begin{enumerate} \item $\hoare{P}{C}{Q}$ does not hold. \item There exists a \hyperassertion{} $P'$ that is satisfiable, entails $P$, and $\hoare{P'}{C}{ \lnot Q }$. \end{enumerate} \end{theorem}